miguescri/GameLord_C/README.md

 There are certains events dedicated to handling other chains, such as activating them or triggering other chain (you can use both ID and highest activable priority for this).
 This last option works as follows:

 >IF choosen event chain exists AND choosen chain is activated THEN
+>
->...current chain stops being executed and the choosen chain starts
+>... current chain stops being executed and the choosen chain starts
+>
 >ELSE
+>
->...current chain continues
+>... current chain continues

 This behaviour lets you create logical structures inside the game.
 For example, if a door is to be opened with a key, there will be a deactivated event chain at the door, which moves the character to other world, and an activated chain at the key, so that it activates the first chain when stepping over.
 This way one will only be able to cross the door after taking the key.